JaimeStill/distributed-design/notes.md

 Event listeners will be defined for every entity that requires a **Saga** and needs to react to data mutations that generated outside of the control of the service.

+You will only define an event listeners for entities that either:

+1. Do not provide a direct interface to the entity and need to react to internal system changes affecting the entity
+2. Interface with a contract to an external service

 ```cs
 public class DataEventListener : EventListener<Data, DataSaga, DataContext>
 {